 - The difficulty of seeing the curve of the Earth from 30,000 feet – Metabunk

 - How to Take a Photo of the Curve of the Horizon – Metabunk

-- 500 Mile Infrared Flat Earth Visibility at 31,000 Feet – JTolan Media1 (Note: A flat-Earther provides this.
-Ignore his wrong “explanations.”
-The video itself tells us more about the shape of the Earth than what he is telling us.)
+- 500 Mile Infrared Flat Earth Visibility at 31,000 Feet – JTolan Media1 (Note: Content provided by a flat-Earthers.
+Despite his wrong “explanations,” the video tells us more about the spherical shape of the Earth)

 - Dip of the Horizon – FlatEarth.ws